janamohamed01/janamohamed01.github.io/README.md

 ## HC 7 & 8
 ![first graph](MeanBoilerCapacity.png)
 Kips Bay has the highest Mean Boiler Capacity (Gross BTU) followed by Hell's Kitchen, the Upper East Side, Greenwich, and Soho.
+In other words, boilers in Kips Bay produce the most heat in comparison to the other neighborhoods analyzed.

 ![second graph](MeanTotalGallons(High).png)